 No, they haven't been more successful in Indianapolis than in Baltimore -- yet.
 And the Ravens have done fairly well for themselves in their 1st 19 seasons: 10 Playoff berths, 4 AFC Championship Games, and 2 trips to the Super Bowl, winning both: XXXV and XLVII.

 So, in spite of the 12-year interregnum, Baltimore hasn't done all that badly.

-Still, the Baltimore Colts have become thought of as the Brooklyn Dodgers of the NFL, the "working man's team" that got pushed out of town by an evil owner, with the complicity of the league's powers-that-be.
+Still, the Baltimore Colts have become thought of as the Brooklyn Dodgers of the NFL, the "working man's team" that made the nation fall in love with them in the 1950s, but got pushed out of town by an evil owner, only in it for the money, with the complicity of the league's powers-that-be.